dgoppenheimer/oppenheimer-blog/_posts/2015-11-01-building-a-Jekyll-blog.md

   creditlink: http://jekyllrb.com
 modified: 2015-11-08
 comments: true
+excerpt: Here I describe my use of Jekyll to build a personal blog.
+I begin by forking a theme on github and adding some content.
+After looking at countless Jekyll site demos, the theme I ultimately chose was the HPSTR theme crafted by Michael Rose.
 ---

 My previous attempt at setting up a Jekyll blog was successful, but I did not like the theme I was using.
 This time I will try the [HPSTR theme](http://jekyllthemes.org/themes/hpstr/) by [Michael Rose](https://mademistakes.com).
 I have Jekyll installed already, but I think bundler will install it again.
 I have a GitHub account.
 I'll delete the previous repositories and start fresh.
 I am doing this on a MacBook Pro running Mac OSX 10.10.5.